 - Partially remote: the presence of the user group is required at some stage e.g. installing and un-installing user’s equipment.

 Access duration corresponds to the period of installing, operating and un-installing a measuring system by the users (partially remote access) or in his/her behalf by the access provider (remote access).

 All data from the COSYNA fixed station are delivered in real time to the COSYNA data server open to the public via free internet connection.
 Furthermore data are delivered in near-real-time to the NOOS portal, including data quality flags.
 The system have a remote access via mobile phone (in the harbour) and partly via satellite.

-A support team of technicians and scientists of HZG will prepare the instrumentation; service the instrumented container; support operations at sea; support in processing the data.
+A support team of technicians and scientists of Hereon will prepare the instrumentation; service the instrumented container; support operations at sea; support in processing the data.